-Our school's Policy is derived from our school's Vision Statement which is Christ centred.
+Our school's Policy is derived from our school's Vision Statement alongside CEWAs policies and directives.
+The policy formuated is always Christ centred.

 The core purpose of this statement is:

 Making Jesus Real in the lives of our students, our families and our staff.